HolyBlackCat/cpp-tutorials/language/02_basics/10_loops.md

 # Loops

-Loops let you repeat a part of the source code multiple time.
+Loops let you run a part of the source code multiple times.

 The simplest kind of loop is the **`while` loop**: